AshenDulsanka/strong-password-generator/README.md

 - Click the "Copy to Clipboard" button to copy the generated password to your clipboard.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the <a href="LICENSE">LICENSE</a> file for details.

 ### Contributing
 If you want to contribute to this project, feel free to open an issue or submit a pull request.